Dartmoor Riding Holidays and Cattle Drives Devon

 Dartmoor Riding Holidays and Dartmoor Cattle Drives, Devon

-We offer a more challenging ride for the intermediate and experienced rider, riding over spectacular countryside on forward going sure footed horses.
+We offer a more challenging ride for the experienced rider, riding over spectacular countryside on forward going sure footed horses.
 We do pub rides, cattle drives, forestry rides, Natural Horseman clinics as well as starting and backing young horses.

 As seen on BBC South West Spotlight Program

 Be part of a team moving up to 150 head of cattle over miles of open spectacular scenery, crossing streams and rivers, up hills, down valleys, over land that has not changed for hundreds of years 2000ft up looking down on everything around you.

 We are not a riding stable, we are a working farm that has always used horses, guests will need to be at least a strong intermediate or experienced rider.

 We are very relaxed and flexible, our aim is for the guests to have an enjoyable relaxing experience, there are no set timetables.
 Guests often ask for a day or half day out of the saddle to do other activities, this can always be accommodated.